revaturelabs/interviewquestions/Python/Python-Classes and Objects/Polymorphism.md

 > option is b)
 <details><summary> <b>Explanation</b> </summary>

-> Car class overrides the wheel() method of Vehicle class and Therefore when calling the wheel() method of Car using object of Car class, it prints the statement present inside it.
+> Car class overrides the wheel() method of Vehicle class and therefore when calling the wheel() method of Car using object of Car class, it prints the statement present inside it.
   </details>
 </details>